Health Sciences

 Courses

-The Health Sciences Senior Seminar features discussion of primary literature related to human health and disease with emphasis on critical analysis of data and research articles The seminar requires completion of a presentation of a topic related to human health and disease based on published research, and a written literature review and research proposal.
+This Health Sciences Senior Seminar features discussion of primary literature related to topics under the broad umbrella of biology including, but not limited so, human health and disease, ecology, conservation and organismal diversity, anatomy and physiology, etc. with emphasis on critical analysis of data and research articles.
+The seminar requires completion of a presentation of the topic based on publish research, and a written literature review synthesizing what's known about the topic and what future directions are necessary to expand knowledge of the topic.